-After spending 30 years deconstructing the inner processes of how people decide, and training a decision facilitation model I developed for use in sales, coaching, and leadership, I’m always amused when I hear anyone deem a decision ‘irrational’.
+After spending 30 years deconstructing the mind-brain interface that enables choice and decision making, and training a decision facilitation model I developed for use in sales, coaching, and leadership, (Buying Facilitation®), I’m always amused when I hear anyone deem a decision ‘irrational’.

-Only outsiders wishing for a different outcome designate a decision as ‘irrational’.
-I doubt if the decision maker says to herself, “Gee!
-I think I’ll make an
+Only outsiders wishing for, or assuming, a different outcome will designate someone’s decision as ‘irrational’.
+I doubt if the decision-maker says to herself, “Gee!
+I think I’ll make an irrational decision!”
+I could understand her thinking it irrational after reaping surprising consequences.
+But not at the moment the decision is being made.

 We all make the best decisions we can at the moment we make them.
-It’s only when someone else compares the decision against their own subjective filters and standard, or using some academic/’accepted’ standard as ‘right’, or judging the decision against a conclusion they would have preferred, that they deem it ‘irrational’.
+It’s only when someone else compares the decision against their own subjective filters and standards, or use some academic/’accepted’ standard as ‘right’, or judge the decision against a conclusion they would have preferred, that they deem it ‘irrational’.
 I always ask, “Irrational according to who’s standards?”
-Outsiders don’t

 CASE STUDY OF AN ‘IRRATIONAL DECISION’

-I recently made an agreement with a colleague to send me a draft of his article about me before he published it.
+Let me offer a simple example to explain.
+I recently made an agreement with a colleague to send me a draft of the article he was writing about me before he published it.
 Next thing I knew, the article was published.
 How did he decide to go against our agreement?
 Here was our ensuing dialogue:

 BP: I didn’t think it was a big deal.
 It was only a brief article.